 The bones of your house refer to its structure.
 From the walls all the way down to its foundation, the condition of your home’s structure is crucial to determining its long-term health (and ability to be remodeled).
 And one of the most critical parts of your home’s structural framework is its foundation.

 This solid slab of concrete, though hardly visible, is vital in keeping your house in good condition.
 That’s why when you’re shopping for home insurance, it’s smart to keep this often-ignored part of your home top of mind.
-Because while home insurance protects your foundation when damaged by covered perils, not every type of damage will trigger coverage.
+Learn more about what foundation coverage you have in your policy with our guide below

 So if a tree in your yard falls over and cracks your foundation, your insurance would kick in to cover the damage (as long as the cause of the fall wasn’t easily preventable).